Diany-Leyva/Diany-Leyva/README.md

 - 👋 Hi, I’m @Diany-Leyva
-- 👀 I’m interested in software development.
+- 👀 I’m a software developer.
-- 🌱 I’m currently learning C++, C# and Java.
 - 💞️ I’m looking to collaborate on any project that will help me gain experience and develop my skills.
 - 📫 How to reach me diany9012@yahoo.es